 – make sure you make enough noise to announce your approach;

-– if you see wild animal cubs don’t try to touch;
+– if you see wild animal cubs don’t try to touch them;

 – don’t get close to dead animals or other known sources of food for the local predators;